 In addition to his written contributions to the legal field, Mr. Lowe has served as a judge for the 14th Annual Pepperdine University School of Law National Entertainment Law Moot Court Competition in November 2011, 2012 and most recently in 2013; as well as the 10th Annual ABA Section of Labor & Employment Student Trial Advocacy which took place at Southwestern Law School on November 16, 2013.
 He has also taught seminars for the California Lawyers for the Arts (January 2012 and January 2013) on business entities, defamation, and rights of privacy and publicity for artists.
 On October 2, 2014, Mr. Lowe was one of the few distinguished speakers before the Pennsylvania Bar Association speaking on legal trends in entertainment law.

 In 2013, Mr. Lowe co-founded the California Society of Entertainment Lawyer (CSEL) which is a non-profit, non-partisan, professional organization of attorneys representing authors, screenwriters, songwriters, and other creators of intellectual property in the entertainment industry.
 CSEL seeks to balance the influence of the international conglomerates within the television, film and music industries through education, public-policy advocacy, legislation and litigation.
 Many prominent Los Angeles attorneys have become active members of CSEL.
+In May of 2016, Mr. Lowe was a featured panelist for CSEL (along with Jay Dougherty and Robert Helfing) concerning the state of copyright law.

 Mr. Lowe has consistently met the stringent requirements for admission by the Los Angeles County Bar Association on each of the following referral panels: